0xPolygonHermez/zkevm-node/docs/production-setup.md

 The command above will create the file `acc.keystore` inside of the `zkevm-node` directory.

-After it we need to create a configuration file to provide the configurations to the node, to achieve this create a file called `config.toml` inside of the `zkevm-node` directory, then go to the example [config file](./config/environments/public/public.node.config.toml) (`./config/environments/public/public.node.config.toml`) and `copy/paste` the content into the `config.toml` you'll actually use.
+After it we need to create a configuration file to provide the configurations to the node, to achieve this create a file called `config.toml` inside of the `zkevm-node` directory, then go to the example [config file](../config/environments/public/public.node.config.toml) (`./config/environments/public/public.node.config.toml`) and `copy/paste` the content into the `config.toml` you'll actually use.

-Do the same for the `genesis` file: [genesis file](./config/environments/public/public.genesis.config.json) (`./config/environments/public/public.genesis.config.json`)
+Do the same for the `genesis` file: [genesis file](../config/environments/public/public.genesis.config.json) (`./config/environments/public/public.genesis.config.json`)

 Remember to:

 - replace the database information if you set it differently while setting up the Postgres instance
 - set the `Database Host` with the `Postgres instance IP`
-- set the `Etherman URL` with the `JSON RPC URL` of the `Ethereum node` you created earlier *or* use any L1 Goerli service such as Infura.
-Set Infura URL with your API key like so: `https://goerli.infura.io/v3/$YOUR_API_KEY`
+- set the `Etherman URL` with the `JSON RPC URL` of the `Ethereum node` you created earlier *or* use any L1 Goerli service
 - set the `Etherman Password` to allow the node to decrypt the `keystore file`
 - set the `Prover URI` the `IP and port` of the `Prover Instance`